jimmoffitt/rbSearchAPI/ReadMe.md

 At a minimum, the following parameters are needed to make a Search API request:

 * Authentication details: username and password.
-They can be provided on command-line or as part of a specified command-line.
+They can be provided on command-line or as part of a specified configuration file.
 * Account and stream names or Search API URL.
 If account and stream names are provided, the URL generated from that information.
 * At least one rule/filter.
 A single rule can be passed in on the command-line, or one or more passed in from a rules file.
+* There are three output options: activities can simply returned from script as "standard out", written to data files, or written to a database.
+If not configuration file is used, data will written to standard out.
+Otherwise you can specify your output preference in the config file.
+If writing to data files or a database you must specify the details in the config file (i.e. output folder, database connection details).

 ```